CMSgov/CMCS-DSG-DSS-Certification-Staging/FAQs/readme.md

 Please visit the [Metrics and Ongoing Reporting]({{site.baseurl}}/Ongoing Reporting/) page on GitHub for additional information.

-### Q: Are there resources to help states work with their State Officers to develop appropriate state-specific outcomes and metrics?
+### Q9: Are there resources to help states work with their State Officers to develop appropriate state-specific outcomes and metrics?
-A: States should discuss their ideas for outcomes early in the planning process so that they can be included in the APD.
-State-specific outcomes should be specific to the IT investment the state is making and should allow the state to demonstrate progress towards meetings its goals.
-Please see the SMDL and other resources on Medicaid.gov and the CMS Certification Repository on GitHub.
+A: States should discuss their ideas for outcomes early in the planning process and include these outcomes in the Advance Planning Document (APD).
+State-specific outcomes should be specific to the state’s IT investment and should help the state demonstrate progress toward meeting its goals.
+Resources to help states are available on [Medicaid.gov](https://www.medicaid.gov/medicaid/data-systems/certification/streamlined-modular-certification/index.html) and the MES Certification Repository on GitHub.

-### Q: Where can states find examples and more information on CMS-required and state-specific outcomes and metrics?
+### Q10: Where can states find examples and more information on CMS-required and state-specific outcomes and metrics?
-A: The CMS Certification Repository on GitHub provides a collaborative space where states can learn, share, and contribute information about the MES Certification process and its related artifacts.
-Additionally, there are tools on the MES wiki to help State Officers work with states to develop state-specific outcomes.
+A: The MES Certification Repository on GitHub provides a collaborative space where states can learn, share, and contribute information about the SMC process and its related artifacts.

+### Q11: Do states need to develop state-specific outcomes for all projects?
+A: In certain circumstances, a project may only have CMS-required outcomes (e.g., if a state is proposing a project to implement a new basic capability or if the goal of the state’s project is to comply with a federal requirement).

+States should augment the CMS-required outcomes by having state-specific outcomes that emphasize alignment and contributions to the state’s Medicaid program strategies.

-### Q: When should states develop state-specific outcomes?
+### Q12: When should states develop state-specific outcomes?
-A: States should begin to develop state-specific outcomes and related metrics early in the planning phase and update CMS on progress throughout the IT investment cycle.
+A: States should develop state-specific outcomes and related metrics early in the Planning phase and update CMS on progress throughout the IT investment cycle.

-States will need to submit to CMS for approval an Advance Planning Document (APD) that includes state-specific outcomes, and metrics.
-States should be in frequent contact with their CMS State Officer for support with drafting an APD that include state-specific outcomes and related metrics that clearly align the proposed IT project with the state’s goals.
+States must obtain CMS approval for an Advance Planning Document (APD) that includes state-specific outcomes and metrics.
+States should engage their CMS State Officer’s support in drafting an APD that includes state-specific outcomes and related metrics that clearly align the proposed IT project with the state’s goals.

-### Q: Do states need to develop state-specific outcomes for all projects?
-A: In certain circumstances a project may only have CMS-required outcomes, (e.g., if a state is proposing a project to implement a new basic capability, or if the goal of the state’s project is to become compliant with a federal requirement).
-However, this should be exception rather than the rule.

-Additionally, states with legacy systems that are already certified and in O&M do not need to go back and create new state-specific outcomes.

-### Q: Are states expected to have a metric for every outcome?
+### Q13: Are states expected to have a metric for every outcome?
-A: No, it is not expected that states have one metric for every outcome.
+A: CMS does not expect states to establish a metric for every outcome.
 One metric may be relevant for multiple outcomes in each module.
 Alternatively, multiple metrics may be appropriate for a single outcome.
-It is worth noting that not every outcome will require a metric – some may only require an attestation or demo during the Certification Review and should be noted in the Intake Form.
-States must work with their State Officer to discuss those outcomes that may not have metrics and receive approval.
+Some outcomes may only require an attestation or demonstration during the Certification Review and should be noted in the Intake Form.
+States must work with their MES State Officer to discuss any outcomes that may not have metrics and receive CMS’s approval for these outcomes.

-### Q: When and how should states report progress on CMS-required outcomes, state-specific outcomes, and metrics?
+### Q14: When and how should states report progress on CMS-required outcomes, state-specific outcomes, and metrics?
-A: Once CMS approves the APD, the state should enter the CMS-required outcomes, state-specific outcomes, and metrics from the APD into the Intake Form for discussion and approval with their CMS State Officer.
-Together, they should agree on a preliminary list of evidence that will be used to demonstrate that outcomes have been achieved.
+A: Once CMS approves the APD, the state should enter the CMS-required and state-specific outcomes from the APD into the Intake Form and metrics from the APD into the Operational Report Workbook for discussion and approval with their CMS State Officer.
+The state and their CMS State Officer should agree on a preliminary list of evidence to demonstrate that outcomes have been achieved (drafted in the Intake Form).

-During ORR, the state must demonstrate that the system will support the collection and reporting of metrics described in the APD/APD-U. During CR, the state will need to demonstrate – with appropriate evidence – that the approved CMS-required and state-specific outcomes and metrics are being achieved by the system in production.
-States will also report on state-specific outcomes and related metrics and other elements in on-going operational reports after the CR.
-Please see the Guidance for more details.
+During ORR, the state must demonstrate that the system has met the outcomes and will support collecting and reporting metrics described in the APD.
+During CR, the state will need to demonstrate—with appropriate evidence—that the system in production is achieving the approved CMS-required and state-specific outcomes and metrics.
+States will also report on state-specific outcomes and related metrics in ongoing operational reports after the CR.
+Please refer to the SMC Guidance for more details.

-CMS anticipates that states may need to revisit and update outcomes and metrics (as defined below) for their investment over time.
-Any revisions to a state’s CMS-required or state-specific outcomes or metrics may require submitting an APD-Update (APD-U).
-The state should regularly contact their CMS State Officer to discuss such updates.
+CMS anticipates that states may need to revisit and update outcomes and metrics for their investment periodically.
+States should first discuss any revisions to a state’s CMS-required outcomes, state-specific outcomes, or metrics with the CMS State Officer.
+Based on these revisions, the state may be required to submit an APD-Update (APD-U).

-### Q: What module-specific outcome materials have been developed as part of SMC?
+### Q15: What module-specific outcome materials have been developed as part of SMC?
-A: Under SMC, states will select CMS-required outcomes under each relevant module.
-CMS-required outcomes for specific MES modules can be found in Appendix B of the SMDL.
-These outcomes are aligned with regulatory and policy requirements that states must follow when implementing modules or capabilities.
-The lists in Appendix B are the “menu” the state chooses from to select the CMS-required outcomes that are applicable for a given project.
+A: Under SMC, states will select all CMS-required outcomes for the certification module.
+CMS-required outcomes for MES modules are available in the MES Certification Repository.
+These outcomes are aligned with regulatory and policy requirements that states must follow when implementing modules.

-States should also propose their own state-specific outcomes that are informed by what they are trying to accomplish for their Medicaid program.
-State-specific outcomes should be specific to the IT investment the state is making and should allow the state to demonstrate progress towards meetings its programmatic goals.
+States should also propose their state-specific outcomes depending on what they seek to accomplish for their Medicaid program and if their goals are not otherwise included in the CMS-required outcomes.
+State-specific outcomes should be specific to the state’s IT investment and should help the state demonstrate progress toward meeting its programmatic goals.

+### Q16: What are hard edits regarding EVV, and are hard edits required to be in place before certification?
+A: The term “hard edits” for an EVV module means the claim should be denied if one of the six required data elements mandated by the 21st Century Cures Act is missing.
+Hard edits are not required to be in place before certification; however, CMS assumes the state will turn on hard edits for metrics efficiency.
+The Certification Team will include an observation/recommendation to advise that hard edits be in place.
+The state must check for all six required data elements for EVV, but they could post edit and pay (a “soft edit” instead of denying the claim).
+If the state is not checking for all six data elements on the claim, this could impact certification approval.

 ***